 Let’s look into how to decipher all these jargon.

 One of the first things we would look out for when buying a new product would be the product shelf life.
 Nobody would enjoy buying a product, only to realise it has expired or is close to expiring.
-Products like skincare or cosmetics would have some chemical changes over time and it could result in skin issues when an expired or old product is used, even if the product has not been opened yet.
+Chemicals in products like skincare or cosmetics undergo changes over time and could result in skin issues when past their expiry dates.

 What the digits and letters mean

 To show a product’s shelf life, many companies tend to utilise logos or simple and short sentences rather than a lengthy explanation.
 Some common ways to explain a product shelf are as follow.

 Period after opening (PAO)

 An open jar symbol indicates the shelf life of a product after it has been opened.

-A letter “M” is printed within the open jar, along with a number, for example, “12M”.
-This means the product will stay good for 12 months after opening.
+A letter “M” within the open jar, along with a number, for example, “12M”, means the product will stay good for 12 months after opening.